-Since 1962, Indiana high school students have been traveling with the IUHPFL to one of nine sites in France, Germany, Mexico and Spain to study seven weeks of French, German and Spanish.
-China will be added as the 10th Program in 2014.
+Since 1962, Indiana high school students have been traveling with the IUHPFL to one of eight sites in France, Germany, Mexico and Spain to study seven weeks of French, German and Spanish.
+China and Chile have been added as the ninth and tenth Program sites.

 “My son will attend Purdue this fall and he tested out of 12 language credit hours.
 This is a HUGE testament to the IU Honors program.
 Thanks for a fantastic trip and all your hard work!”
 Amy S., Mother of Mark, Class of 2010, Oviedo, Spain

 When students return from a summer abroad with the IUHPFL they have evolved in numerous ways, including:

 - Highly advanced language proficiency — on average fifth semester college-language level worth up to 6 retroactive credit hours on average*

 - Greater self-confidence and independence

 - Broader world view